Moths of North Carolina

 Habitats: The preferred habitats are poorly documented.
 Our records are mostly from wooded or semi-wooded habitats with deciduous trees.

-Larval Host Plants: The host plants, if any, are undocumented. - View
+Larval Host Plants: The hosts are apparently unknown. - View

 Observation Methods: The adults are attracted to lights.